 When you create an email campaign, the embedded antispam system analyzes the email and estimates the probability of the email getting into spam.
-If the system detects the reasons for the email to get into spam, in the "Preview and send" step a notification will appear.
-The notification will offer to get recommendations on how to improve the campaign deliverability.
+If the system detects any reason that increases the likelihood of email to be considered spam, a notification will appear in the "Preview and send" step.
+The notification will offer recommendations on how to improve the campaign's deliverability.

 Click "Get recommendations" to see what can be fixed in the email.

-- Send campaigns from an email address on a corporate domain.
-Recipient email servers can reject emails from email addresses of free email services (Gmail, Yahoo, AOL, etc.).
+- Send campaigns from an email address with a corporate domain.
+Recipient email servers may reject emails sent from free email services (Gmail, Yahoo, AOL, etc.).

-- Use a sender email address on a domain for which SPF, DKIM, and DMARC records are configured.
+- Use a sender email address with SPF, DKIM, and DMARC records configured.

 - Avoid using stop words in a subject, preheader, and body of an email.

-- Do not write more than 15 capital letters in a row in a subject, preheader, or body of an email.
+- Do not use more than 15 capital letters in a row in a subject, preheader, or body of an email.

-- Do not use more than 1 exclamation mark in a subject line and more than 3 exclamation marks in one sentence in an email body.
+- Do not use more than 1 exclamation mark in a subject line or more than 3 exclamation marks in one sentence in an email body.

-- Use a limited amount of color and bold text.
+- Use a limited amount of font colors and bold text.

-- Keep the ratio of text to images.
-Text should be not less than 60% of email content.
+- Keep a good ratio of text to images: text should be 60% of email content at a minimum.

-- Write Alt attributes for images.
-If the images are not loaded, the alternative text will appear in their place.
+- Use Alt text for images.
+If the images do not load, the alternative text will appear in their place.

 - Make sure all the links work in an email.

-- The recommended length of a sender's name is from 3 to 100 characters.
+- The recommended length of a sender's name is between 3 and 100 characters.